Environmental Management System (EMS)

 Air Pollution

 Air pollutants generated from cement production are primarily NOx, SOx and dust in combustion gases emitted from cement kilns.
-To ensure the proper management of these substances we strive to reduce air pollutant emissions through measures such as installing equipment to continuously monitor emission concentrations, improving NOx reduction systems and installing bag filter equipment to capture dust.
+To ensure the proper management of these substances we strive to reduce air pollutant emissions through measures such as installing equipment to continuously monitor emission concentrations, improving NOx reduction systems and installing bag filter equipment to capture dust emissions.
 Our target is to maintain our FY2011 emissions levels.

 Soil Contamination Prevention